Book

 Travel documents "digital”

-In future we will reduce the amount of printed documents.
-You will receive instructions to help you find your way around using the SwitzerlandMobility app.
-We will provide you with further information online.
-In advance you will receive a small package of documents with the following contents:
+We reduce the amount of printed documents.
+You will receive instructions to help you find your way around using the Eurotrek Travel Guide App.
+We provide you with further information online.

 • Luggage tags